BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/labs/playing_with_numbers.md

 `Math.random()` returns a number between 0 and 1 *inclusive* on the low end, but *exclusive* on the high end.
 So when we generate the range we have to add 1 to it ot bring our upper bound back in.
 We multiply that range by `Math.random()` to give us a random number.
 Then we `Math.floor` that equation to remove the decimal points, and get an integer between 0 and th range.
 Finally we add the minimum value back on so that it's a random number between the `max` and `min` values.

-The function can be used like so:
+After it's been defined the function can be used like so:

 ```js
 randomNum(1, 10) // will return a random number between 1 and 10 inclusive on both ends